Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 Once you define your goals and the vendor type you need, you should prepare a list of potential candidates.
 You can start with referrals and personal recommendations that you can get from your colleagues or business partners.
 Apart from this, you can explore LinkedIn, GitHub, and Clutch.
 These platforms will help you identify companies with strong client feedback and verified project histories.

-You should examine each company’s portfolio relevance.
+You should examine each company's portfolio relevance.
 It is recommended to look for projects that are similar to yours in several aspects, like complexity and technology stack.

 ### Step 3.
 Prepare a Structured Project Brief